8bitkick/BBCMicroBot/docs/user guide.md

 This guide will outline how BBC Micro Bot works on Twitter and tricks to reduce the size of your code to fit in a tweet with the [Owlet Editor](https://bbcmic.ro).

-## First read this
+## Prerequisites

-Read this awesome [interactive BBC BASIC tutorial](https://www.bbcmicrobot.com/learn/index.html) first if you aren’t familiar or want a refresher.
+Before reading below check this awesome [interactive BBC BASIC tutorial](https://www.bbcmicrobot.com/learn/index.html) first if you aren’t familiar or want a refresher.
 The guide below is more about using the bot and how to minify code rather than covering the BBC BASIC language.

 ## How to run your code